 Tricks to make vanilla matcha latte

-- Add your vanilla sweeten the matcha (not the milk) – this way, the milk froth holds better
+- Add your vanilla to the matcha (not the milk)

 Another trick (the one I use) is to first only add a tablespoon warm water to the matcha and carefully mix with a spoon until you get a paste (it only takes some seconds).
 Then you can add the rest of the water (around 2 tablespoons more) and whisk.

 - DON’T decorate your milk froth with vanilla powder

 The vanilla particles (those black seeds from real vanilla) are too heavy for the foam, making “holes” very quickly.
 It makes the foam go down and it doesn’t look so nice.

 Making iced matcha drinks is easier than warm lattes.
 Simply mix all the ingredients together.